transcom/mymove-docs/docs/frontend/testing/writing-tests-using-react-testing-library-and-jest.md

 ### Performance considerations

-Note that there may be multiple `userEvent`s that lead to similar outcomes, but that take different amounts of time to accomplish.
+Note that there may be multiple `userEvent`s that lead to similar outcomes, but that take different amounts of time to accomplish, for example [type()](https://testing-library.com/docs/ecosystem-user-event/#typeelement-text-options) and [paste()](https://testing-library.com/docs/ecosystem-user-event/#pasteelement-text-eventinit-options).

-Compare the above to
+Compare the above use of `type()` to

 ```
 userEvent.paste(textBox, 'My verbose description');